 A real estate investment trust (REIT) is a corporation that combines the capital of many investors to acquire or provide financing for real estate.
 It offers the benefits of a real estate portfolio under professional management and generally does not pay corporate federal income tax.

 Distributions of at least 90 percent of taxable income must be paid to investors to retain REIT tax status.
-If a REIT fails to qualify or maintain its qualification as a REIT for any taxable year, the REIT will be subject to federal income tax on taxable income at regular corporate rates, resulting in a decrease of net earnings for investment or distributions.
+If a REIT fails to maintain qualification as a Real Estate Investment Trust respectively, for any taxable year, the program will be subject to federal income tax and net earnings available for investment or distributions would be reduced.

 Today’s market offers traded and non-traded REIT options for investors seeking to add commercial real estate to a portfolio.
 Traded REITs, which are listed on a public exchange, offer liquidity to investors.
 However, they experience daily stock market price fluctuations based on consumer sentiment.